 This is because of the concept of law called negligence per se.
 Negligence per se means that a civil court hearing a claim can presume a defendant liable for the accident if another court has already determined fault for that same incident.
 If an 18-wheeler driver admits in a Lancaster traffic court to being one their cell phone while driving, or that court finds the driver responsible for that act, the law has already determined that act to have occurred.
 A demand for compensation in these situations only needs to demonstrate how the defendant’s actions impacted the injured party’s life.

-For a free legal consultation with a texting and driving truck accidents lawyer serving Lancaster, call 1-803-366-0333
+For a free legal consultation with a Lancaster Texting and Driving Truck Accident Lawyer call 1-803-366-0333

 Compensation in Lancaster Trucking Crashes Caused by Cell Phones